 The good thing about that is they have handled hundreds of motions, and literally thousands of traffic citations throughout their career.
 This is the type of experience you need when looking for a Pinellas DWLSR defense attorney.
 As former prosecutors, they know what the state needs for a conviction and also how to best defend your charge.

 Is There A Difference Between Knowingly Driving On A Suspended License And Without Knowledge?

 The difference between knowingly driving and not knowingly driving on a suspended license is a difference between a criminal and a civil citation.
 It’s an expensive traffic ticket if you’re driving without knowledge that your license was suspended.
 If you’re driving with knowledge, it is a criminal offense and if you’ve done it multiple times in the past, it is actually a felony.
-As a felony DWLSR charge, you can go to prison for up to 5 years for multiple driving suspensions.
+So you can go to prison for 5 years for multiple driving suspensions.